2DGD-F0TH/2DGD_F0TH/chapters/017_Optimization_Profiling.md

 - 29.970 FPS: NTSC Refresh Rate
 - 30 FPS: Used in some games
 - 50 FPS: Used in some games
-- 60 FPS: Used in most of games
+- 60 FPS: Used in most games
 - 75 FPS or 80 FPS: Used in some LCD Monitors
 - 144 FPS: Used in more modern, high-refresh rate monitors